wekan/wekan/SECURITY.md

 ## SSL/TLS

 - SSL/TLS encrypts traffic between webbrowser and webserver.
-- If you are thinking about TLS MITM, look at Caddy 2 webserver MITM detections.
+- If you are thinking about TLS MITM, look at https://github.com/caddyserver/caddy/issues/2530
 - Let's Encrypt TLS requires publicly accessible webserver, that Let's Encrypt TLS validation servers check.
 - If firewall limits to only allowed IP addresses, you may need non-Let's Encrypt TLS cert.
 - For On Premise: